andrasq/node-docs/klog.md

 Lessons Learned
 ----------------

+* 70 x speed differences are possible in the real world
+* 3.5k/s is standard nodejs "best practices" state of the art
 * understand your tools (eg request halves throughput)
 * standardization is not always a win
 * trust the libraries (bug was in the new code, not qbuffer)
 * rpc is great!

 * careful when benchmarking
   - 3-4gb files in a couple dozen seconds, a single test run
   - hard to measure file transport throughput